On behalf of Hastings Law Firm P.C. posted in Lawyers in Texas for Failure to Diagnose Lawsuit on Tuesday, August 11, 2015.

 The complaint states that the patient was then transferred to the facility of the other defendant where an adrenalectomy procedure was performed to remove the right adrenal gland.
 The court documents show that the patient was discharged from the medical facility within three days and passed away only five days later.
 The plaintiff claims that her husband went into acute adrenal failure, and alleges the doctors’ failure to diagnose this as an Addisonian crisis.
 Furthermore, she claims this condition might have caused his abnormal heart rate and blood pressure, and ultimately, his death.

 Lawsuits such as this one may be tricky to navigate, and although it is the right of everybody to pursue compensation for medical and other documented financial losses, the support and guidance of a legal representative may prove invaluable.
+Contact the medical mistake attorneys at Hastings Law Firm Houston Texas to get help.
 Obtaining substantiating evidence of failure to diagnose and presenting it in court may be a difficult task to manage successfully.
 An experienced medical malpractice attorney will likely have the knowledge and resources to gather the relevant information to form the basis of a medical malpractice claim in a Texas civil court.

 Source: louisianarecord.com, “Woman claims malpractice over husband’s renal failure”, Andrey Burin, Aug.
 6, 2015